 The Board recognizes that a neutral mediator can often suggest a compromise that is agreeable to all parties in a dispute.
 In accordance with uniform complaint procedures, whenever all parties to a complaint agree to try resolving their problem through mediation, the Superintendent or designee shall initiate that process.
-The Superintendent or designee shall ensure that the results are Compliance Officers
+The Superintendent or designee shall ensure that the results are Compliance Officers.

-The Board of Trustees designates the following compliance officer(s) to receive and investigate complaints and to ensure district compliance with law: Superintendent, Chief Business Officer, Chief Educational Services Officer and/or Director of Maintenance.
+The Board of Trustees designates the following compliance officer(s) to receive and investigate complaints and to ensure district compliance with law: Superintendent, Asst.
+Superintendent of Business Services, Asst.
+Superintendent of Educational Services and/or Director of Maintenance, Operations and Transportation.